etheleon/etheleon.github.io/_posts/articles/2017-01-15-Organising DNA sequencing projects.md

   creditlink: http://etheleon.github.io
 ---

-Coming from a non-Computer Science related field but find yourself having to navigate yourself in some data analysis?
+Coming from a non-Computer Science related field but find yourself having a hard time navigating data analysis?
 I won't blame you if you feel at a loss as to where you should begin?

 {:refdef: style="text-align: center;"}
 ![That's me](http://m.quickmeme.com/img/da/da7c74e10383ecc127dbb18b7d812abfb7f2aa1092f116d09a3ae70e782fc059.jpg)